sebaF96/file-server/README.md

 The server will answer with a json-formatted message and here are two possible scenarios:

 ##### Transfer can not happen
-If client wants to upload a file that already exists in server's system or download a file that doesn't exist in server's system, server will reject said transfer request and answer a message like the one below:
+If client wants to upload a file that already exists in server's system or download a file that does not exist in server's system, server will reject said transfer request and answer a message like the one below:

 ```json
 {